 - To join two paths, make sure their end points are close and select both paths, then use the CMND-J keyboard shortcut (or choose Edit > Paths > Join from the main menu)

-Use the Bezier Path [b] tool again and click “New” in the Format bar to begin drawing with a new style.
 Draw the “crown” on the neck of the bowling pin.
-We draw it outside the pin edges because after you’ve drawn the crown, we are going to use “intersect” to clip it with a duplicate of the bowling pin object.
+Use the Bezier Path [b] tool and click “Reset” in the Format bar to reset the style to the default stroke and fill.
+We draw it outside the pin edges because after you’ve drawn the crown, we are going to use “intersect” to clip it with a duplicate of the bowling pin object (see Step 4).

 First, make a duplicate of the bowling pin to use for the intersect operation while leaving the original object in tact.
 To make a quick duplicate, hold the Option-key and click its path.
 You won’t see any changes because the new path is copied in the exact same place as the first.
 But if you want to check, grab it with the Select [s] tool and move it – you’ll see two copies (you can undo this afterwards).